RobotNerd/config/README.md

 | config_files | Lists of files that are copied to the system. |

 In addition, each target platform has a set of configuration values that define what applications are installed on that platform.
-These values are individually tailored to the target platform.
+Add or remove applications to these lists using the appropriate package names for the package manager on that platform.

+There is some customization for each platform.
 See the code under the `platforms` directory if you need to dig into the details.

 ## Testing